 - Blue or black jeans, Khaki (tan) or black pants/ jeans can not have holes or patches, and no leggings or jeggings unless being worn under a skirt. - Khaki (tan), black or jean colored; shorts must be fingertip length for boys and girls;.
 No holes, patches, allowed. - Jean or Khaki (brown/tan) uniform skirts, fingertip length, jumpers may be worn by girls.
 Shorts or leggings must be worn under skirts. - Polos red, gray and black only for all grades; small brand logos only - HCA t-shirts, solid color red, gray, or black t-shirts only in elementary - Sweat shirts, hoodies, zip ups must be HCA or solid colored red, gray, and black grades K-6th.
-7th-12th may also wear sweatshirts, hoodies, and zip ups that are patterned but no words or pictures are acceptable, along with small brand logos being acceptable.
-7th-12th grade may also wear college logos and church affiliated / religious.
-Please note that no professional teams or other public school apparel may be worn. - HCA T-shirts should be worn under all sweaters and sweatshirts - Tennis shoes, boots, and open toed shoes (must have a back strap); no heelies or clogs - No sweatpants, athletic shorts/pants, yoga pants, or leggings may be worn - Makeup must be natural looking or will be asked to remove; no makeup permitted in Elementary - Boys' hair can not be longer than collar length.
+7th-12th may also wear sweatshirts, hoodies, and zip ups that are patterned or any solid color, but no words or pictures are acceptable, along with small brand logos being acceptable.
+7th-12th grade may also wear college logos and church affiliated / religious sweatshirt and tshirts.
+Please note that no professional teams or other public school apparel may be worn. - HCA T-shirts should be worn under all sweaters and sweatshirts - Tennis shoes, boots, and open toed shoes (must have a back strap); no heelies or clogs - No sweatpants, athletic shorts/pants, yoga pants, or leggings may be worn (except when permitted by administration for special events) - Makeup must be natural looking or will be asked to remove; no makeup permitted in Elementary - Boys' hair can not be longer than collar length.
 Students should have sweaters/sweatshirts to wear in classrooms, Winter Coats are not permitted to be worn in class.
-Sweaters may be solid colored (no white) or patterned - Colored hair should be a natural hue only - Boys will have no piercings and girls may have a maximum of 2 in ears only - Field trips will use a red HCA t-shirt, khakis or jeans in elementary - Picture day is school appropriate - Extra Curricular dress will also be school appropriate for sports and dances including guests - Male students are not allowed to paint their nails.
+Sweaters may be solid colored (no white) red, black, or grey K-6th.
+7th-12th patterned or solid colored sweaters permitted. - Colored hair should be a natural hue only - Boys will have no piercings and girls may have a maximum of 2 in ears only - Field trips will use a red HCA t-shirt, khakis or jeans in elementary - Picture day is school appropriate - Extra Curricular dress will also be school appropriate for sports and dances including guests - Male students are not allowed to paint their nails.